 - Developing and implementing population-based health promotion projects

-- Mindful practice and self-care for physicians in training
+- Self-care and wellness practices for physicians in training

 - Aurora Health Care

 - Community Advocates

 - Diverse & Resilient

 - Milwaukee Area Health Education Center